infoqualitylab/website/events/disco2021/cfp.md

 Proceedings [http://ceur-ws.org/](http://ceur-ws.org/) as open access under a Creative Commons Attribution (CC-BY 4.0) license.
 Authors of accepted papers will need to sign a license agreement at the camera-ready stage.

+In addition to the CEUR proceedings, we expect to solicit revised and extended articles for a special issue in a journal.